How Long Does Castor Oil Take To Cleanse Stomach

 Q: Can I use castor oil regularly for weight loss?

 A: No. Using castor oil regularly for weight loss is not recommended and can be harmful to your health.
-Weight loss should be achieved through a balanced diet and regular exercise under the guidance of a healthcare professional.
+Weight loss should be achieved through a balanced diet and regular exercise under the guidance of a healthcare professional And that's really what it comes down to..

 Q: Are there alternatives to castor oil for bowel cleansing?